Naturesave launch new tree planting policy to mark 25 year anniversary For many years Naturesave has planted a tree for

 The second objective of the campaign is to extend the environmental benefits of community solar farms beyond climate change and community ownership.
 By introducing beehives that require no chemical intervention we can help solar farms significantly improve onsite biodiversity.
 Due to their size and the absence of intensive farming, this is something a solar farm has great potential for.

 Improving biodiversity can have significant benefits for nature conservation in addition to offering educational benefits on the importance of helping protect our pollinators.
 Also, the honey produced by can be branded by the community energy group and sold locally which further reinforces the benefits of locally produced clean energy.
 As a result, local communities become more connected to their energy and ecology.

 Why the Community Renewable Energy sector – Naturesave is not only a market leader in community renewable energy insurance we also supplying grant funding and investment capital via the Naturesave Trust.
 Currently, the community renewable energy sector plays a key role in tackling one of the most important tasks in society today, reducing our reliance on fossil fuels by decarbonising our energy sector.
 With this project, we are seeking to add a second environmental benefit, one that we now know is as important as climate change, and that is biodiversity.
 Urgent action is now required to mitigate the loss of wildlife across the UK, particularly our pollinators.
 We believe that solar farms could play a pivotal role in tackling this issue.

-In a UK first, the Naturesave Trust has already provided grant funding for two of these hives, at Southill Community Energy in Charlbury, Oxfordshire.
+In 2017, in a UK first, the Naturesave Trust provided grant funding for two of thermosolar hives, at Southill Community Energy in Charlbury, Oxfordshire.
 The project was a resounding success and inspired The Solar Bee Project aims to build on that success by supplying a number of community energy sites across the UK.
 Beehives will be issued in pairs to each site chosen from the application process below.